Sun rising and setting and Yin Yang The Chinese word for sun is Tai Yang太陽. Tai Yang, the sun, pertains to the south. Does

 - and much more

-This is normally composed of professional and non-professionals.
-They take it upon themselves the task of monitoring a school’s performance to ascertain that all its students receive what they need in order to be properly qualified.
+are found adequate and are positively certified by an ‘Accreditation Board’.
+The members of the Accreditation Board take upon themselves the task of monitoring a school’s performance and ascertain that all its students receive what they need in order to be properly qualified.

-Greece does not yet have an ‘Accreditation Board’ that can monitor the quality of local Chinese Medicine/ Acupuncture schools.
+Greece does not yet have an ‘Accreditation Board’ that can monitor the quality of local Chinese Medicine schools.

-Although it would possible to obtain an accreditation certification from one of the many ‘Accreditation Boards’ online, AOM believes that buying an accreditation title from any of these organisation is not is pointless as none of them offers any local monitoring and thorough evaluation of the multiple facets involved in education.
+Although it would be possible to obtain an ‘accreditation certificate’ from one of the many ‘Accreditation Boards’ online, AOM- Academy of Oriental Medicine believes that buying an accreditation title from any of these organisation is pointless as none of them offers any local monitoring and a thorough evaluation of the multiple facets involved in education and the well being of students.
+For this reason, until further notice, all AOM’s students will have to become members of a local ‘Professional Association’ by sitting its entry examinations (for which they will be very well prepared).

 Subscribe to our mailing list.